Simplifying API Responses with AutoWrapper.Core in .NET Core.

 Before diving into optimization techniques, it’s important to identify the areas of your code that require improvement.
 By measuring and profiling your application’s performance, you can pinpoint the exact bottlenecks and focus your optimization efforts where they matter the most (Measure and Identify Bottlenecks).
 In this blog, I’ll explain effective strategies for handling memory and reducing garbage collection overhead in your C# applications.
 Memory management and garbage collection are essential aspects of performance tuning in C#, so these best practices will help you optimize your code for maximum efficiency.
 Here are 8 tips that will help with performance optimization.
 1. Use the IDisposable interface : Utilizing the IDisposable interface is a crucial C# performance tip.
 It helps you properly manage unmanaged resources and ensures that your application’s memory usage is efficient.
 Bad way: public class ResourceHolder { private Stream _stream; public ResourceHolder(string filePath) { _stream = File.OpenRead(filePath); } // Missing: IDisposable implementation } Good way: public class ResourceHolder : IDisposable { private Stream _stream; public ResourceHolder(string filePath) { _stream = File.OpenRead(filePath); } public void Dispose() { _stream?.Dispose(); // Properly disposing the unmanaged resource. } } By implementing the IDisposable interface, you ensure that unmanaged resources will be released when no longer needed, preventing memory leaks and reducing pressure on the garbage collector.
 This is a fundamental code optimization technique in C# that developers should utilize.
 2. Asynchronous Programming with async/await Asynchronous programming is a powerful technique for improving C# performance in I/O-bound operations, allowing you to enhance your app’s responsiveness and efficiency.
 Here, we’ll explore some best practices for async/await in C#.
 Limit the number of concurrent operations Bad way: public async Task ProcessManyItems(List<string> items) { var tasks = items.Select(async item => await ProcessItem(item)); await Task.WhenAll(tasks); } Good way: public async Task ProcessManyItems(List<string> items, int maxConcurrency = 10) { using (var semaphore = new SemaphoreSlim(maxConcurrency)) { var tasks = items.Select(async item => { await semaphore.WaitAsync(); // Limit concurrency by waiting for the semaphore. try { await ProcessItem(item); } finally { semaphore.Release(); // Release the semaphore to allow other operations. } }); await Task.WhenAll(tasks); } } Without limiting concurrency, many tasks will run simultaneously, which can lead to heavy load and degraded overall performance.
 Instead, use a SemaphoreSlim to control the number of concurrent operations.
 3. UseConfigureAwait(false) when possible ConfigureAwait(false) is a valuable C# performance trick that can help prevent deadlocks in your async code and improve efficiency by not forcing continuations to run on the original synchronization context. public async Task<string> DataAsync() { var data = await ReadDataAsync().ConfigureAwait(false); // Use ConfigureAwait(false) to avoid potential deadlocks. return ProcessData(data); } 4.
 Parallel Computing and Task Parallel Library This will help the power of multicore processors and speed up CPU-bound operations Bad way: private void Data(List<int> data) { for (int i = 0; i < data.Count; i++) { PerformExpensiveOperation(data[i]); } } Good way: private void Data(List<int> data) { Parallel.ForEach(data, item => PerformExpensiveOperation(item)); } Parallel loops can considerably accelerate processing of large collections by distributing the workload among multiple CPU cores.
 Switch from regular for and foreach loops to their parallel counterparts whenever it’s feasible and safe.
 5. Importance of Caching Data Utilizing in-memory caching can drastically reduce time-consuming database fetches and speed up your application.
 The good way demonstrates the use of in-memory caching to store product data and reduce time-consuming database fetches.
 6. Optimizing LINQ Performance Force immediate execution using ToList() or ToArray() when needed.
 Use the AsParallel() extension method to ensure safety and parallelism.
 Selecting a HashSet instead of a List offers faster look-up times and greater performance 7.
 Task and ValueTask for reusing asynchronous code Use ValueTask to reduce heap allocations public async ValueTask<string> DataAsync() { var data = await ReadFromStreamAsync(_stream); return ProcessData(data); } By switching from Task<TResult> to ValueTask<TResult>, you can reduce heap allocations and ultimately improve your C# performance 8.
 Use HttpClientFactory to manage HttpClient instances private readonly HttpClient _httpClient; public MyClass(HttpClient httpClient) { _httpClient = httpClient; } public async Task GetDataAsync() { var response = await _httpClient.GetAsync("http://himashu.com/data"); } This approach manages the lifetimes of your HttpClient instances more efficiently, preventing socket exhaustion. - Use null-coalescing operators (??, ??=) string datInput = NullableString() ?? "default"; - Using Span and Memory for efficient buffer management // Using Span<T> avoids additional memory allocation and copying byte[] data = GetData(); Span<byte> dataSpan = data.AsSpan(); ProcessData(dataSpan); - Use StringComparison options for efficient string comparison bool equal = string.Equals(string1, string2, StringComparison.OrdinalIgnoreCase); - Use StringBuilder over string concatenation in loops StringBuilder sb = new StringBuilder(); for (int i = 0; i < 1000; i++) { sb.AppendFormat("Iteration: {0}", i); } string result = sb.ToString(); This has been a collection of just a few things I’ve found useful for enhancing the performance of my C# .NET code.
 Remember that the key to successful development is a balance between code quality and performance optimizations.
 By employing these techniques, you’ll be able to build high-performing C# applications that deliver a seamless user experience.

-I'm working as a Software Developer at MagnusMinds IT Solution, bringing over 3 years and 10 months of professional experience.
+I'm working as a Software Developer at MagnusMinds IT Solution, bringing over 4 years of professional experience.
 My expertise spans a range of technologies, including the .NET Framework, .NET Core, MVC, ASP.NET, Entity Framework, ADO.NET, SQL, PostgreSQL, C#, Azure DevOps, and Microservices.